themiskon/Report1/README.md

 <strong>This report is about a basic advection diffusion model.</strong>
 <p>The variables are described <del>here and</del> in the matlab file.</p>
 <p><strong>How to use the matlab file:</strong>
-I've created the file as a live script. you can run each section individually, or run the code all in once.
+I've created the file as a live script. you can run each section individually, or run the code all in once.</p>
-**the variables are not as a nested function**</p>
 <p>As a first run I suggest a 'whole code running'.
 Then you can change the graphs, variables or whatever you'd like</p>
 <p>For a sensitivity test pls add these lines:
 on the top of the code: